 For over a decade, Jose Reyna-Rojas systematically assaulted and tortured his wife and seven children.
 Finally, in February 2016, two of his daughters disclosed sexual abuse as well -- and his world came crashing down.
 This presentation will cover the history of abuse perpetrated by Jose and how the investigation unfolded, including startling revelations from the multiple victims and the lessons learned during this investigation.
 Presenters will also cover how the victims are doing now, and the challenges they are still facing.

 Introduction to the Darknet

 Lauren Wagner and Tim Lott

-As the debate over digital privacy rages in the media and the Courts, many who utilize technology have found ways to obscure their online activity.
-These also include people who wish to commit criminal offenses.
-While the TOR network has some noble ideals, it is often used as a bastion where offenders can operate in the open with little fear of law enforcement interdiction.
-This presentation will introduce students to the terminology employed in anonymized browsing, how to access the TOR network and gain a firmer understanding of the challenges of investigating crimes on the Darknet.
+As the debate over digital privacy rages in the media and the courts, many who utilize technology have found ways to obscure their online activity.
+These include people who wish to commit criminal offenses.
+While the TOR network has some noble ideals, it is often used as a bastion where offenders can operate in the open with little fear of law-enforcement interdiction.
+This presentation will introduce students to the terminology employed in anonymized browsing, learn how to access the TOR network, and gain a firmer understanding of the challenges of investigating crimes on the Darknet.

 12:15 p.m. - 1:30 p.m.

 Visit Summit Store & Exhibits